FrancescoAmbrogi/my-academic-site/content/courses/MREN241-QU/_index.md

 {{< toc hide_on="xl" >}}

 ## What you will learn
-This is an introductory course in fluid mechanics.
-The main goal is to give students a basic understanding of fluid mechanics principles and their application to the design and analysis of practical engineering systems.
+An introductory course in fluid mechanics with application to fluid power systems.
+Topics include properties of fluids, fluids at rest, dimensional analysis, the laws of conservation of mass and momentum, Bernoulli's equation for incompressible flow and the energy equation, flow measurements, elementary pipe flow problems including losses due to pumps, valves etc. Laboratories will introduce students to pressure and flow measuring devices, pneumatic and hydraulic components and actuators, and circuit analysis of fluid power systems.
 Upon completion of the course students will be able to:

 1. Define a fluid based on its thermodynamic properties.
 2. Distinguish between a Eulerian and a Lagrangian approach to fluid mechanics.
 3. Compute pressure distribution and forces on submerged bodies in a static fluid.